voken1/docs/policy/voken_referral_program.rst

   and a referrer's wallet address is needed which is already whitelisted.
-- The **whitelist referral relationship chain** data will be saved to :ref:`voken_contract` on the Ethereum blockchain.
+- The **whitelist referral relationship chain** data will be saved to :ref:`voken_contract` on the Ethereum blockchain, which cannot be tampered.
 - ``1,001 Vokens`` will be **100% used as rewards**
 - Settled with Voken,
   will transfer to your wallet addresses automatically and immediately,